 Best grown in average, medium moisture, well-drained soil in full sun to part shade.
-Prefers moist, sandy loams with a slightly acidic to slightly alkaline pH in sun-dappled part shade.
+Prefers sun-dappled part shade and moist, sandy loams with a slightly acidic to slightly alkaline pH.
 Tolerant of pruning and shearing.
 Avoid cultivating around plants because they have shallow roots.
 Roots appreciate a good mulch (1-2 ").
 Thin plants and remove dead/damaged branches annually to improve air circulation.
+In USDA Zone 5, this boxwood is best sited in a sheltered location which protects it in winter from strong winds and full sun.
 Carefully remove heavy snow accumulations from plants as quickly as practicable to minimize stem/branch damage.
 Among the various types of boxwoods, Korean boxwoods are generally noted for having the best winter hardiness and are good selections for the St. Louis area.

 ‘Winter Gem’ is a Korean boxwood that typically matures to 2-3’ tall and as wide.
-It is an evergreen shrub that features small, oval-rounded, dark green leaves.
-Yellowish-green spring flowers are inconspicuous.
 Synonymous with and sometimes sold in commerce as Buxus microphylla var. japonica ‘Winter Gem’ or Buxus microphylla var. koreana ‘Winter Gem.’